 No matter how long we engage in the counselling process, the most important thing is that we are being listened to effectively by a counsellor who displays warmth, empathy, non-judgement and who regards us positively.

-Short term counselling is usefull for specific issues that need some resolution and usually last for 6 -12 sessions, examples include: panic attacks, general anxiety, confidence issues, and other more specific issues that can be addressed in a more solution focused way.
-Examples of approaches I use to help clients are: CBT, Acceptance and Commitment Therapy, Solution Focused Brief Therapy.
+Short term counselling is useful for specific issues that need some resolution and usually last for 6 -12 sessions, examples include: panic attacks, general anxiety, confidence issues, and other more specific issues that can be addressed in a more solution focused way.
+Examples of approaches I use to help clients are: CBT, Acceptance and Commitment Therapy, Solution Focused Brief Therapy and EMDR therapy.

-Long Term Counselling is useful for more complex issues, like depression, abuse and eating disorders, as often the emotions assocated with these behaviours stem from deep seated difficulties in our past.
+Long Term therapy is useful for more complex issues, like depression, abuse and eating disorders, as often the emotions associated with these behaviours stem from deep seated difficulties in our past.
 A longer exploration time is needed therefore to unravel the causes of these feelings and behaviours.
-Examples of approaches needed for deeper exploration are Person Centred Therapy, Psychodynamic approach, Gestalt and Cognitive Analytic Therapy.
+Examples of approaches needed for deeper exploration are Person Centred Therapy, Psychodynamic approach, Acceptance and Commitment Therapy and EMDR therapy.

-There is free parking at the Basepoint Centre for all clients.
+There is free parking at Wisdom Centre for clients.